DMTF/Redfish-Event-Listener/README.md

 Received event details will be captured on the console and recorded into a file named Events_<Service IP>.txt in the working directory.
 Individual files will be generated for each subscribed service.

-The tool can be stopped by clicking on the 'X' icon.
+The tool can be stopped by issuing a keyboard interrupt (CTRL-C).

 ## Limitations